3 Tricks for Writing Even When You're Sick - The Write Practice

 I’m a part-time fiction writer.
 During the week I work a full-time job, and my wife and I are raising five crazy children.
 If you are like me, then you know how precious writing time is.
 There is no room in the schedule for illness.

 Unfortunately, the flu does not abide by my demands.
-It descended on my house this weekend and hit me on Saturday.
+It descended on my house recently and hit me on Saturday.
 Unwilling to surrender my writing time, here are three things I l do to keep writing even though I’m sick:

 1. Journal Your Symptoms